Here are some of the biggest factors that influence your power bill.

 Sunshine

-If you have direct sunlight hitting your home each day, your air conditioner will have to work harder to keep your home as cool as you like it.
+If sunlight hits your home every day, your air conditioner will have to work harder to keep it cool.
 Use blinds or curtains to block out the sun's rays during the summer.

 Wind

 If your home is not sealed properly, wind gusts can force their way in and push out hot air.
-This means that your furnace will have to work harder to maintain the set temperature.
+This means that your furnace will have to work harder to maintain the set temperature in the winter.
 Visit Natural Resources Canada to learn more about insulation and air sealing improvements you can make on your home.

 Humidity

 High humidity can make temperatures feel more extreme.
-High indoor humidity can be caused by outside temperature and everyday activities like showering, cooking and drying clothes.
+High indoor humidity can happen because of the weather outside.
+Everyday activities like showering, cooking, and drying clothes can also cause it.
 You can install a heat recovery ventilator (HRV) to control humidity without losing heat.
 A dehumidifier is a cheaper option that can also make a difference in your home.

 Block Heater Timers

-It’s a good idea to plug in your vehicle when the temperature drops below –15 °C, but your vehicle only needs to be plugged in for four hours.
-Install a timer on your vehicle's block heater — set it to begin 4 hours before you plan to use your vehicle — to save about $30 a year (savings are based on reducing plug-in time from 12 hours to 4 hours per night).
+It’s a good idea to plug in your vehicle when the temperature drops below –15 °C, but your vehicle only needs to be plugged in for 4 hours.
+Install a timer on your car's block heater.
+Set it to start 4 hours before you use your car.
+This can save you about $100 a year by reducing the plug-in time from 12 hours to 4 hours each night.

 The Number of People in Your Home